 Henry Armstrong fought Garcia the first time in his first defence of the welterweight title.
 Armstrong generally dominated with his swarming style and in-fight tactics, but Garcia did a good job at keeping him away in the first, third, fourth and sixth round.
 In round six he hurt Armstrong with an overhand right that he tried to follow up with but to no avail.
 Apparently he damaged his hands in rounds three and six.
 Armstrong dominated right up to the 15th round when Garcia caught him again with a stunning right that was not enough to put him away.
 Armstrong finished with a swollen shut left eye and, along with his swollen fists, Garcia had cuts above both his eyes on his cheeks thanks to Armstrong’s in-fighting.

 Undeterred by this defeat, Garcia would win the NYSAC World Middleweight Champion the following year and defence.
-He would then face Armstrong again in 1940 in a 10 round bout that Canada recognised as the World Middleweight Championship.
+He would then face Armstrong again in 1940 in a 10 round bout that California recognised as the World Middleweight Championship.
 However, NYSAC did not recognise it for their title.

 Henry Armstrong versus Lou Ambers 1939 World Lightweight Championship

 After losing to Armstrong Lou Ambers would win 10 more fights before they met for a rematch.
 This was another decision that was met with controversy.
 However, this time Ambers won the bout and it was felt that Armstrong was being dealt the injustice.
 He lost the bout due to being penalised for landing low blows in the second, fifth, seventh, ninth, and eleventh rounds.
 Retrospectives on the fight are interesting.
 Firstly, there is the argument that Armstrong put on a better performance this time around and should have been awarded the victory.